Military history of France: Revolutionary France

 The French Revolution, true to its name, revolutionized nearly all aspects of French and European life.
 The powerful sociopolitical forces unleashed by a people seeking liberté, égalité, and fraternité made certain that even warfare was not spared this upheaval.
 18th-century armies—with their rigid protocols, static operational strategy, unenthusiastic soldiers, and aristocratic officer classes—underwent massive remodeling as the French monarchy and nobility gave way to liberal assemblies obsessed with external threats.
+In 1790 the officer corps was opened to all classes and a new generation of lower birth soldiers rose rapidly in the ranks during the following wars.
 The fundamental shifts in warfare that occurred during the period have prompted scholars to identify the era as the beginning of "modern war".

 In 1791 the Legislative Assembly passed the "Drill-Book" legislation, implementing a series of infantry doctrines created by French theorists because of their defeat by the Prussians in the Seven Years' War.
 The new developments hoped to exploit the intrinsic bravery of the French soldier, made even more powerful by the explosive nationalist forces of the Revolution.
 The changes also placed a faith on the ordinary soldier that would be completely unacceptable in earlier times; French troops were expected to harass the enemy and remain loyal enough to not desert, a benefit other Ancien Régime armies did not have.

 Following the declaration of war in 1792, an imposing array of enemies converging on French borders prompted the government in Paris to adopt radical measures.
 August 23, 1793, would become a historic day in military history; on that date the National Convention called a levée en masse, or mass conscription, for the first time in human history.
 By summer of the following year, conscription made some 500,000 men available for service and the French began to deal blows to their European enemies.